 Class 3: Elected members other than students

-One member of the Academic Staff elected by the Academic Staff from each Academic Department or Area.
+One member of the Academic Staff elected by the Academic Staff from each Academic Department.

 |Anthropology||Dr Henrike Donner (to 2023 eot)|